dzooosh/alx-system_engineering-devops/0x00-shell_basics/README.md

-# This are the commands for shell
+# These are the commands for shell
 It contains different scripts which can be run directly on the shell